 Surveys major methods and strategies of teaching social studies and humanities in the elementary classroom, including history, geography, government, economics, art, drama, dance, and music.
-Thirty hour pre-clinical experience provided at a site selected by the Department.
-Elementary candidates may register for only two elementary methods courses per semester.
-Course Information: Prerequisite: Full admission to the Teacher Education and successful completion of TEP 207, TEP 222, TEP 224, TEP 227, TEP 305, and TEP 318.
+Course requires a 30 hour preclinical field experience provided at a site selected by the department.
+Candidates may register for only two methods courses per semester.
+Course Information: Prerequisites: Full admission to the Teacher Education Program and successful completion of TEP 207, TEP 222, TEP 224, TEP 227, TEP 305, and TEP 318.
+Department Approval Required.
 Teacher Licensure course.